Microsoft Advert - March 1984

 There are spreadsheets and spreadsheets.
 And there's Multiplan

-Microsoft were surprisingly infrequent advertisers during this era, presumably resting on the fact that their BASIC was on pretty much every home micro ever made and MS-DOS/PC-DOS was the shoe-in standard for most IBM PCs ever shipped.
+Microsoft was a surprisingly infrequent advertiser during this era, presumably resting on the fact that its BASIC was on pretty much every home micro ever made and MS-DOS/PC-DOS was the shoe-in standard for most IBM PCs ever shipped.

 Text and otherwise-uncredited photos © nosher.net 2024.
 Dollar/GBP conversions, where used, assume $1.50 to £1.
 "Now" prices are calculated dynamically using average RPI per year.